-Inbound and Outbound Oracles: outbound Oracles transfer information from smart contracts to the outside world, whereas inbound Oracles give information from external sources to smart contracts.
+Inbound and outbound oracles: outbound oracles transfer information from smart contracts to the outside world, whereas inbound oracles give information from external sources to smart contracts.

-Centralized and Decentralized Oracles: A centralized Oracle is the only source of data for the smart contract and is managed by a single organization.
-It can be dangerous to rely just on one source of information because the Oracle's owner determines whether the contract will work.
-Also, the smart contract will be directly impacted by any harmful intervention from a bad actor.
+Centralized oracles: a centralized oracle is the only source of data for the smart contract and is managed by a single organization.
 The primary issue with centralized oracles is that they have a single point of failure, which reduces the contracts' resistance to weaknesses and intrusions.

-Cross-Chain Oracles: these are another kind of Oracle that can read and write data between several blockchains.
-Using data from one blockchain to start an activity on another or connecting assets across chains so they may be utilized outside of the native blockchain they were issued on, cross-chain Oracles provide interoperability for moving both data and assets between blockchains.
+Cross-chain oracles: these are another kind of oracle that can read and write data between several blockchains.
+Using data from one blockchain to start an activity on another or connecting assets across chains, so they may be utilized outside the native blockchain they were issued on, cross-chain oracles provide interoperability for moving both data and assets between blockchains.